-- Cellular service to call, contact and remain connected to other phones and devices
+- Use your cellular service to call, text, and connect to other phones and devices.

 - Connect, screen, scan, store, search, activate, and download data to your device